YPG celebrates 20 years

 Our current steering committee is:

 Subcommittee members must be willing to dedicate at least a few hours each week to YPG.
 Most of our work is done online, so you will need access to the internet.
-The Steering Committee meets twice during the year, once in March (normally at FIP headquarters in The Hague, Netherlands) and once in September (at the location of the FIP Congress).
-Details on how to apply for the 2019-2020 YPG Steering Committee and descriptions of the roles will be posted here closer to the FIP Congress 2019 in Abu Dhabi.
+The steering committee meets twice during the year, once in the first or second quarter of the year (normally at FIP headquarters in The Hague, Netherlands) and once in September (at the location of the FIP Congress).
+Details on how to apply for the 2021 YPG Steering Committee and descriptions of the roles will be posted here closer to the FIP congress 2020 in Seville.

 If you would like to find out more about YPG, follow us and our activities on social media, or send us an email at firstname.lastname@example.org